-This seventh annual report presents a study overview followed by individual progress reports for the physical processes and biological components of the 2014 sampling year as per previous progress reports (Bray 2016, 2014, 2013, 2012; BC Hydro 2011a; BC Hydro 2010).
-Some chapters include annual progress reports for both 2014 and 2015 results that will be repeated in the 2015 annual study report.
+This eighth annual report presents a study overview followed by individual progress reports for the physical processes and biological components of the 2015 sampling year as per previous progress reports (Bray 2016a, 2016b, 2014, 2013, 2012; BC Hydro 2011a; BC Hydro 2010).
+Some chapters include annual progress reports for both 2014 and 2015 results that are repeated in the 2014 annual study report.
 Also included is the combined third and fourth annual reports for CLBMON-56 (Appendix 8).
 More specific information pertaining to individual year monitoring results is contained in these reports.

-In Year 7 (2014) regular reservoir monthly sampling began in May and concluded in October at four stations in Kinbasket reservoir and three stations in Revelstoke reservoir (Figure 1).
-Sampling sessions on Kinbasket reservoir were conducted at reservoir elevations between 733.0 m and 753.3 m (Figure 2).
+In Year 8 (2015) regular reservoir monthly sampling began in April and concluded in October at four stations in Kinbasket reservoir and three stations in Revelstoke reservoir (Figure 1).
+Sampling sessions on Kinbasket reservoir were conducted at reservoir elevations between 740.5 m and 750.8 m (Figure 2).
 Sampling protocols remained unchanged from the previous year (Table 1).
+Inclement weather and dangerous reservoir conditions precluded sampling of some Kinbasket stations in April (Columbia Reach) and October (all but Forebay).